emmanueljs1/nbe/NbE.lagda.md

 ```

 We will also be generalizing our logical relation over any two
-Agda types, as later we will need to extend it.
+Agda types, as later we will need to extend it to relate more than
+just terms and semantic objects.

 ```agda
 record Rel (A B : Set) : Set₁ where